Caninsulin®

 A.

-With proper care and management of their disease, dogs with diabetes can have a lifespan similar to non-diabetic canines.
+With proper care and management of their disease, dogs with diabetes can have a lifespan similar to non-diabetic dogs.

 A.